Metuh files no-case submission over alleged destruction of evidence - Nigeria Today

 Metuh files no-case submission over alleged destruction of evidence

-CHIEF OLISA Metuh, former spokesman of the People’s Democratic Party, PDP, yesterday, filed a nocase submission before the FCT High Court, Maitama, in the destruction of evidence charge preferred against him.
+CHIEF OLISA Metuh, former spokesman of the People’s Democratic Party, PDP, yesterday, filed a no- case submission before the FCT High Court, Maitama, in the destruction of evidence charge preferred against him.
 Metuh was arraigned by the Economic and Financial Crimes Commission on a two- count charge of alleged destruction of evidence.
-Metuh through his counsel, […]
+Metuh through his […]

 This post was syndicated from Nigerian Pilot: Nigerian Newspaper.
 Click here to read the full text on the original website.